Waariss/OblivionToken/README.md

 - Console transcripts expose raw tokens; capture and store them only when policy permits and sanitize afterward.

 ## Future Work
-- Phishing-aligned data collection helpers tailored to Conditional Access campaigns.
+- Evilginx-based integration for data collection helpers aligned with credential phishing campaigns, tailored for Conditional Access Bypass feature.
-- Operator flag to override the default desktop User-Agent signature for research variations.

 ## License
 This project is licensed under Apache License 2.0.

 ## Changelog

+### v1.2 – October 24, 2025
+- Added **optional User-Agent override and selection feature** for advanced research use (`--user-agent`, `--device`, `--browser`, `--list-user-agents`).
+- This feature allows operators to emulate various platform and browser combinations when evaluating Conditional Access policy behavior.
+- The default behavior remains unchanged.
+If no flags are provided, the tool uses the standard Windows/Edge User-Agent for stable testing.

 ### v1.1 – October 15, 2025
 - Add video demonstration of the unpublic application (In-progress on Microsoft Security Response Center (MSRC) vulnerability investigation process).